sammcj/recommendarr/reccommendarr/README.md

 ## 🔧 Configuration

-### 1. Connect to Sonarr
+### 1. Connect to Sonarr and/or Radarr

-1. When you first open Reccommendarr, you'll be prompted to connect to Sonarr
+1. When you first open Reccommendarr, you'll be prompted to connect to either Sonarr or Radarr
+2. For Sonarr (TV shows):
-2. Enter your Sonarr URL (e.g., `http://localhost:8989` or `https://sonarr.yourdomain.com`)
+   - Enter your Sonarr URL (e.g., `http://localhost:8989` or `https://sonarr.yourdomain.com`)
-3. Enter your Sonarr API key (found in Sonarr under Settings → General)
+   - Enter your Sonarr API key (found in Sonarr under Settings → General)
+   - Click "Connect"
+3. For Radarr (Movies):
+   - Enter your Radarr URL (e.g., `http://localhost:7878` or `https://radarr.yourdomain.com`)
+   - Enter your Radarr API key (found in Radarr under Settings → General)
-4. Click "Connect"
+   - Click "Connect"

+You can connect to both services or just one, depending on your needs.

 ### 2. Set Up AI Service

 1. Navigate to Settings
+2. Select the AI Service tab
-2. Enter your AI service details:
+3. Enter your AI service details:
    - **API URL**: For OpenAI, use `https://api.openai.com/v1`.
 For local models, use your server URL (e.g., `http://localhost:1234/v1`)
    - **API Key**: Your OpenAI API key or appropriate key for other services (not needed for some local servers)
    - **Model**: Select a model from the list or leave as default
    - **Parameters**: Adjust max tokens and temperature as needed
-3. Click "Save Settings"
+4. Click "Save Settings"

 ### 3. Get Recommendations

-1. Navigate to the Recommendations page
+1. Navigate to TV Recommendations or Movie Recommendations page
 2. Adjust the number of recommendations you'd like to receive using the slider
 3. Click "Get Recommendations"
-4. View your personalized TV show suggestions with posters and descriptions
+4. View your personalized media suggestions with posters and descriptions

 ## 🐋 Docker Support